nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     test for telecommunication regulations.
 Calling this function may introduce interference with other transceivers that use frequencies in range [2.4, 2.525] GHz.
-To verify that this test is working properly, use the following code on a seperate nRF24L01 transceiver:
+To verify that this test is working properly, use the following code on a separate nRF24L01 transceiver:

     .. code-block:: python